If you’ve read our blog on the elements of DUI / OVWI, you know that in order to be convicted in Indiana, the State must prove that you:

 In criminal prosecutions, the deck is always stacked in favor of the State.
 In DUI / OVWI cases, this frequently leads to some sort of conviction.
 Sometimes, though, it just leads to an over-confident prosecutor who makes an inferential leap before looking at the actual facts.

 This is exactly the sort of situation where you need an experienced criminal defense attorney.
-If you or someone you love is in trouble, give us a call at 317-632-3642 for a free consultation.
-In the meantime, be safe and always plead the 5th!
+If you or someone you love is in trouble, give us a call at 317-632-3642, and remember—always plead the 5th!